 - Students will be able to create original design work that exhibits a distinct personal voice.
 The full-time faculty through academic advising and professional mentoring provides close supervision as do our long-standing and dedicated part-time faculty who are working professionals.
 Students will receive individual attention that will help him/her develop an original and articulate body of work as a graphic designer.

 - Students will create and develop graphic design that meets the specifications and requirements of communication problem.
-The sequence of required courses help students develop the necessary techniques and execution of form and content relevant to the field in both digital and print medias.
+The sequence of required courses help students develop the necessary techniques and execution of form and content relevant to the field in both digital and print media.

 - Students will have a professional design experience in which they demonstrate competency with industry standards.